-1.Location: The sky dome, which represents the amount of light those emanating from the sun, the sky and clouds, is auto created and loaded for any location on Earth.
+1.Location: The skydome, which represents the amount of light that emanates from the sun, the sky, and clouds, is auto-created and loaded for any location on Earth.
 In cove.tool this is done automatically for you as soon as you enter a building location.
 This input generates site context needed to accurately replicate the conditions of your project.

-2.Geometry: cove.tool pulls in the Geometry directly from your 3D model using the cove.tool plugins for Revit, Rhino/Grasshopper and Sketchup.
-The geometry is pulled out in various layers for glass surface, wall surfaces, floor surfaces, roof surfaces, shading structures (which can includes the overhang/fins/light shelves, but also context and buildings).
+2.Geometry: cove.tool pulls in the Geometry directly from your 3D model using the cove.tool plugins for Revit, Rhino/Grasshopper, and Sketchup.
+The geometry is pulled out in various layers for glass surface, wall surfaces, floor surfaces, roof surfaces, shading structures (which can include overhang, fins, light-shelves, and site context).
 To represent trees upload boxes instead of complex foliage.
 The geometry is then accurately represented within the cove.tool web-app.

 3.Grid Size: The grid size as a measurement unit in ft/m represents the size of the analysis grid on which the simulation is done.
 The smaller the grid size, the slower the simulation.
-The cove.tool model, auto runs at a 6 ft grid but can be modified by the user down to 2 ft for a LEED level daylight grid.
+The cove.tool model, autoruns at a 6 ft grid but can be modified by the user down to 2 ft for a LEED level daylight grid.

 4.Visual Transmittance (VT%): Visible transmittance is the amount of light in the visible spectrum that passes through a glazing material.
-Using the Visible Transmittance (VT%) slider, users can control the amount of daylight which passes through their windows.
+Using the Visible Transmittance (VT%) slider, users can control the amount of daylight that passes through their windows.
 A higher VT% means more daylight penetrates the interior space which, can directly impact electric lighting and its associated cooling loads.
 NOTE: SHGC and U-Value for Glazing materials can be changed on the Baseline Energy Page.

 5.Rotation Angle (°): Users can use this input to rotate their daylight model.
 Notice that the blue vector on the daylight grid indicates the North direction, and by entering a rotation angle will re-orient their project x-degrees clockwise from North.
-This input will be useful for a user who has Site North differing from the BIM Project North, or in the case of a orientation/massing study.
+This input will be useful for a user who has Site North differing from the BIM Project North, or in the case of an orientation/massing study.

-Can I submit this for LEED compliance?
+1. Can I submit this for LEED compliance?

-Which direction is North?
+2. Which direction is North?

-How do I navigate in the Daylight Page?
+3. How do I navigate in the Daylight Page?
 Orbit, Zooming, Panning?